Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Introduction

-By comparing parameter estimates that were obtained with waveform models that a) included higher order multipoles and b) excluded higher order multipoles beyond $\ell = 2$, it has previously been hinted that several GW signals in O3a show possible evidence for higher order multipoles~\cite{abbott2020gwtc}.
-Similarly, by comparing the posterior and prior distributions for parameters characterising spin-induced orbital precession, it has previously been shown that no event in O3a unambiguously exhibits spin-induced orbital precession~\cite{abbott2020gwtc}, although there is evidence that the observed population of BBHs have spins which are misaligned with the orbital angular momentum~\cite{abbott2020gwtc2prop}.
-Other studies have investigated the evidence for higher order multipoles and precession for GW190412 and GW190814~\cite{LIGOScientific:2020stg, Abbott:2020khf,Colleoni:2020tgc,Islam:2020reh,Capano:2020dix}, but there has not yet been a study which identifies the evidence for precession and higher order multipoles for the latest gravitational-wave observations on an event by event basis.
+By comparing parameter estimates that were obtained with waveform models that a) included higher order multipoles and b) excluded higher order multipoles beyond $\ell = 2$, it has been suggested that several GW signals in O3a show possible evidence for higher order multipoles~\cite{abbott2020gwtc}.
+Similarly, by comparing the posterior and prior distributions for parameters characterizing spin-induced orbital precession, it has previously been shown that no event in O3a or O3b unambiguously exhibits spin-induced orbital precession~\cite{abbott2020gwtc, LIGOScientific:2021djp} (although see Ref.~\cite{Hannam:2021pit} which discusses strong evidence for precession in a GW candidate observed in O3b), but there is evidence that the observed population of BBHs have spins which are misaligned with the orbital angular momentum~\cite{abbott2020gwtc2prop, LIGOScientific:2021psn}.
+Other studies have investigated the evidence for higher order multipoles and precession for GW190412 and GW190814~\cite{LIGOScientific:2020stg, Abbott:2020khf,Colleoni:2020tgc,Islam:2020reh,Capano:2020dix}.
+To date, there has not been a study which quantifies the evidence for precession and higher order multipoles across all events on an event by event basis.

 In this paper, we take advantage of the multipole decomposition for identifying the presence of higher order multipoles~\cite{Mills:2020thr} and the two-harmonic formalism for identifying the presence of precession~\cite{Fairhurst:2019_2harm, fairhurst2019will, Green:2020ptm} to establish if any BBH candidates in GWTC-2.1, that were observed during O3a, exhibit evidence for higher order multipoles and precession.
-We calculate the signal-to-noise ratio (SNR) in the $(\ell, |m|) \in \{(2,1), (3, 3), (4, 4)\}$ multipoles and from precession for the latest BBH observations and compare it to the expected distribution from noise.
+We calculate the signal-to-noise ratio (SNR) in the $(\ell, m) \in \{(2,1), (3, 3), (4, 4)\}$ multipoles and from precession for the latest BBH observations and compare then to the expected distribution from noise.
 We include GW190814 since it is most likely (71\%) the result of a BBH merger~\cite{Abbott:2020khf}.
 We show that,